Degree awarded by ELISAVA, Barcelona School of Design and Engineering.

 Design and applied arts use processes, tools and management formats adapted to understand consumers, users and citizens as a multitude of niche segments.
 In this way, the tools of perception, communication, and analysis are used to facilitate the understanding of the tactile and personal perception factors for the creation and management of the processes necessary to innovate, improve and implement functional processes within companies and of public administrations: use the base elements as generators of value.

-Aimed at directors and heads of area and intermediate managers in general, Public Administration management staff SMEs managers, the program offers three modules in which the participant will be able, to develop a personal project to be able to apply the knowledge and the tools in a project of interest to your organisation or a personal strategic development project.
+Aimed at directors and heads of area and intermediate managers in general, Public Administration management staff SMEs managers, the programme offers three modules in which the participant will be able, to develop a personal project to be able to apply the knowledge and the tools in a project of interest to your organisation or a personal strategic development project.

 - Applying innovation and process structures of the creative industries [architecture, engineering in industrial design, industrial design, and service design].